Diabetes Control Devices to Monitor Glucose

 Take advantage of these devices!

-How to keep insulin spikes to a minimum
+How to keep blood sugar spikes to a minimum

-You must maintain a routine to maintain control over your diabetes and minimize insulin spikes.
+You must maintain a routine to maintain control over your diabetes and minimize blood sugar spikes.
 For example:

 - To begin with, monitor your blood glucose before, during and after any physical activity.